spring-projects-experimental/spring-boot-thin-launcher/README.md

 The generated pom goes in the normal maven place by default under `META-INF/maven`.
 You can configure the output directory by setting the "output" property of the "thinPom" task.

-You can customize the generated `pom.xml`, or switch it off, by creating your own task in `build.gradle` and forcing the jar task to depend on it instead of "thinPom".
+You can customize the generated `pom.xml`, or switch it off, by creating your own task in `build.gradle` and forcing the jar task to depend on it instead of "thinPom", or by simply not using the Thin Gradle plugin.
 Example (which just duplicates the default):

 ```groovy
 task createPom {